 Both Jones CS: Singer 27/28 bobbins 31mm x 9mm, with a hole in the cap, as those used in German-made machines.

 Jones Spool: Wheeler & Wilson rounded bobbin 23mm x 7mm, hole size is immaterial.

 Both CS and Spool take “Jones” needles, but there is a difference between Family and Manufacturing needles.

-These needles have slightly different measurements, which doesn’t seem much but the wrong needle may cause skipped stitches.
-Jones needles are most similar to 128×1 needles, but these needles are hard to find in many countries.
+Jones round shank needles have slightly different measurements, which doesn’t seem much but the wrong needle may cause skipped stitches.
+These needles are most similar to 128×1 needles, but 128×1 needles are hard to find in many countries.
 The next best choice is DBx1 but they must be from Schmetz.
 DBx1 needles are not really a very good match: the shank is too thin (1.58mm instead of 1.74mm) so that the needle is pushed too far away from the hook or shuttle, and the length from the butt to the eye is too short (33.7mm instead of 34mm) so that the eye comes too high as well.
 The combined result is skipped stitches.